Urban resilience

 What are we doing?

-Photo: Philippine Red Cross
+Photo: Myanmar Red Cross

 Through our thousands of urban branches and millions of volunteers within cities, we're responding to urban disasters and supporting urban recovery efforts.

-And working together with governments, communities, development actors, the private sector and academia, we're helping foster sustainable, green and inclusive urban development so we can live together safely in our urban future.
+By working together with governments, communities, development actors, the private sector and academia, we're helping foster sustainable, green and inclusive urban development so we can live together safely in our urban future.

 Watch: Urban resilience and preparedness